Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Ohio State's games this season have gone over 62 points five of nine times.
+- Ohio State and its opponents have gone over the current 62.5-point total in five of nine games (55.6%) this season.

-- Purdue's games have gone over 62 points in only one opportunity this season.
+- Purdue's games have gone over 62.5 points in just one opportunity this season.

-- Saturday's total is 7.7 points lower than the two team's combined 69.7 points per game average.
+- The combined points per game average of the two teams, 69.7, is 7.2 points more than Saturday's over/under.

-- Buckeyes games this season feature an average total of 63.7 points, a number 1.7 points higher than Saturday's over/under.
+- The average total in Buckeyes games this season is 63.7, 1.2 points more than Saturday's over/under of 62.5.

-- In 2021, games involving the Boilermakers have averaged a total of 52.4 points, 9.6 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- When Ohio State churns out over 329.8 yards, the team is 5-4 against the spread and 8-1 overall.
+- Ohio State is 5-4 against the spread and 8-1 overall when the team totals over 329.8 yards.

-- The Buckeyes have turned the ball over eight times this season, six fewer than the Boilermakers have forced (14).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.